 Damages and Compensation

 When you have filed a whistleblower complaint and have been illegally retaliated against, you should never let these actions go without being punished.
-Once you consult with an experienced whistleblower retaliation lawyer Los Angeles, you will discover there are many types of damages for which you should seek compensation.
+Once you consult with an experienced employment lawyer in Los Angeles, you will discover there are many types of damages for which you should seek compensation.
 Two of the most common include emotional distress and punitive damages, which should always be discussed at length with your attorney.
-In California, there is usually no cap on the amount of punitive damages plaintiffs can be awarded, so always make sure you and your attorney develop a legal strategy that will ultimately pay off in the end.
+In California, there is usually no cap on the amount of punitive damages plaintiffs can be awarded, so always make sure you have a legal strategy that will ultimately pay off in the end.

 Understanding the Laws

 Contrary to what many whistleblowers believe, it is not the federal government that has the toughest laws pertaining to whistleblower protection.
 Instead, it is the state.
 In fact, federal law mandates only the minimum protections to which states must abide by in these cases.
 As a result, states have the freedom to create new laws or expand upon existing laws, which ultimately could have a great impact on how your case plays out.
-Due to the numerous complexities that are always involved in these cases, it is best that you consult with a whistleblower attorney Los Angeles.
+Due to the numerous complexities that are always involved in these cases, it is best that you consult with an attorney.

 Always Seek Advice First

 When you come to the realization that your employer may be committing illegal acts, you may be eager to blow the whistle immediately.
 However, if you do so before knowing exactly what to do, crucial mistakes could be made.
-Therefore, you should always seek the advice of an experienced whistleblower retaliation lawyer Los Angeles residents trust from the Law Offices of Mann Elias Law before beginning any whistleblower complaint.
+Therefore, you should always seek the advice of an experienced lawyer clients trust from the Law Offices of Mann & Elias Law before beginning any whistleblower complaint.

-If you are dealing with the ramifications of unfair retaliation by your employer due to a whistleblower complaint, hold your employer accountable for their illegal actions toward you by consulting with knowledgeable whistleblower legal representation Los Angeles from the Law Offices of Mann & Elias.
+If you are dealing with the ramifications of unfair retaliation by your employer due to a whistleblower complaint, hold your employer accountable for their illegal actions toward you by consulting with knowledgeable whistleblower legal representation.